 Federal Direct Subsidized and Unsubsidized Loans

 To be eligible for a federal student loan (subsidized, unsubsidized, or graduate plus), a student must be enrolled at least half time (6 credits for undergraduate programs, 6 graduate credit for graduate programs).
-If a student drops or withdraws a class with fewer than 6 credits prior to the disbursement of the loan, the Office of Financial Aid is required to cancel the entirety of the loan.
-If a student fully withdraws from the term, a calculation will be made to determine how much of the loan can be kept, and how much must be returned to the government.
+If a student drops or withdraws a class to fewer than 6 credits prior to the disbursement of the loan, the Office of Financial Aid is required to cancel the entirety of the loan.
+If a student fully withdraws from the term after the loan disburses, a calculation will be made to determine how much of the loan can be kept, and how much must be returned to the government.
 As a result, the student may receive a bill with the balance due from the Office of Bursar.

 Federal Pell Grant